 Leading the way - recognition

 Our barristers live in all parts of the country and work from home.
-Our support team of 20 works from our 6000 square foot purpose built case management centre which we own in Taunton, Somerset.
-We are often asked why we are based here and the simple answer is that it is a great place in which to live and work.
+Our support team work from our 6000 square foot purpose-built, freehold case management centre in Taunton, Somerset.
+We are often asked why we are based in Somerset and the simple answer is that it is a great place in which to live and work.
 We focus on combining the use of technology with getting the best from our talented people to help us provide excellence in everything we do.
 We aim to deliver our services efficiently and in a straightforward and transparent manner.

 “Succeeding in business is all about making connections” – Richard Branson